 We must never forget that He is the same God yesterday, today, and tomorrow.
 He never changes.
 As we commemorate the appointed Feasts of the Lord, our relationship with Him is strengthened, and our walk deepened.

 Try to bolster every bond this Yom Kippur.
-Ask for forgiveness, be generous, and love.
+Ask for forgiveness, be generous, and love others.